UlsanCollege-English/data-structures-fall-2025-project-1-Sammygit15/README.md

 # Multi-Queue Round-Robin Café (Interactive CLI)
 This project simulates a café with multiple order queues served fairly using a Round-Robin scheduler.
 Each queue represents a customer type (e.g., Mobile, Walk-Ins, Faculty) with a maximum capacity.
 Orders have preparation times based on the menu item.
 The scheduler supports:
-Round-Robin order serving
+Round-Robin order serving,
-Quantum-based time slices
+Quantum-based time slices,
-Queue skipping
+Queue skipping,
-Weighted fairness
+Weighted fairness,
-Menu specials
+Menu specials,

 ## How to run